ritika-b/documentation/docs/Using Randomness/get-a-random-number.md

 you can achieve significant gas savings.

 # Coordinator Parameters
 These parameters are configured by the coordinator owner, which currently is Chainlink itself until the threshold VRF is released.
-You can view their values by running `getConfig` on the coordinator contract (see [VRF Contracts](../vrf-contracts) for the coordinator address) -`uint16 minimumRequestBlockConfirmations` - A minimum number of confirmation blocks on VRF requests before oracles should respond.
+You can view their values by running `getConfig` on the coordinator contract (see [VRF Contracts](../vrf-contracts) for the coordinator address).
+- `uint16 minimumRequestBlockConfirmations` - A minimum number of confirmation blocks on VRF requests before oracles should respond.
--`uint32 fulfillmentFlatFeeLinkPPM`- The charge per request on top of the gas fees.
+- `uint32 fulfillmentFlatFeeLinkPPM`- The charge per request on top of the gas fees.
 Its flat fee specified in millionths of LINK.
--`uint32 maxGasLimit` - The maximum gas limit supported for a fulfillRandomWords callback.
+- `uint32 maxGasLimit` - The maximum gas limit supported for a fulfillRandomWords callback.
--`uint32 stalenessSeconds` - How long we wait until we consider the ETH/LINK price (used for converting gas costs to LINK) is stale and use `fallbackWeiPerUnitLink`
+- `uint32 stalenessSeconds` - How long we wait until we consider the ETH/LINK price (used for converting gas costs to LINK) is stale and use `fallbackWeiPerUnitLink`
--`uint32 gasAfterPaymentCalculation` - How much gas is used outside of the payment calculation.
+- `uint32 gasAfterPaymentCalculation` - How much gas is used outside of the payment calculation.
 Specifically its the gas outside of here (TODO link) and here (TODO link).
--`uint96 minimumSubscriptionBalance` - The minimum subscription balance required to make a request.
+- `uint96 minimumSubscriptionBalance` - The minimum subscription balance required to make a request.
 Its set to be about 300% of the cost of a single request to handle fluctuations in ETH/LINK price between request and fulfillment time.
--`uint256 MAXIMUM_CONSUMERS` - A fixed maximum of 100 consumers per subscription.
+- `uint256 MAXIMUM_CONSUMERS` - A fixed maximum of 100 consumers per subscription.
 Use multiple separate subscriptions if you need more.

 # Example Configurations